Eaternity/eaternity-website/_posts/p/0000-01-01-appetite-for-change.md

   		<div class="col-xs-12 col-sm-4 xs-push-top text-center">
         <img src="/img/cop21/uebersicht-menu-blue.svg" height="70px" />
           <h3>1.
-Share tasty climate-friendly recipes</h3> <p>by getting a FREE account for the Eaternity WebApp (if you haven't done already).
+Share tasty climate-friendly recipes</h3> <p>by getting a FREE account for Eaternity (if you haven't done already).
 Select your favorite climate-friendly recipe and share it with the people you love.
 Try them out or even invite your family and friends for dinner.
 For social media you can use the hashtag <a href="http://www.twitter.com/#Eaternity">#Eaternity</a> and <a href="http://www.twitter.com/#Climatefriendly">#Climatefriendly</a>.</p>
           </div>
       <div class="col-xs-12 col-sm-4 xs-push-top text-center">
         <img src="/img/cop21/zutaten-menu-blue.svg" height="70px" />